sematext/opentelemetry-collector-contrib/exporter/sematextexporter/README.md

 ## Configuration

 The following configuration options are supported:

-* `endpoint` (required) HTTP/S destination for metric receivers.
-It is dependent on the region:
-    - US: `spm-receiver.sematext.com`
-    - EU: `spm-receiver.eu.sematext.com`
 * `timeout` (default = 5s) Timeout for requests
-* `AppToken` App token specifies the token of Sematext Monitoring App to which the user wants to send metrics to.
 * `Region`  Region specifies the Sematext region the user is operating in; must be one of:
   * `US`
   * `EU`
+* `AppToken` App token specifies the token of Sematext Monitoring App to which the user wants to send data to.
 * `payload_max_lines` (default = 1_000) Maximum number of lines allowed per HTTP POST request
 * `payload_max_bytes` (default = 300_000) Maximum number of bytes allowed per HTTP POST request
 * `metrics_schema` (default = telegraf-prometheus-v2) The chosen metrics schema to write